 Another favourite is roasted Parmesan broccoli with garlic and sun-dried tomatoes.
 Everyone will fall in love with this flavourful vegetable dish.

 I’ve tweaked it a little bit by adding chicken in order to make it into a more practical one pan dinner that my family loves.
+But at it’s heart is a traditional Sicilian recipe that is too good not to share!

 The ingredient list is blissfully short.
 All you need to make this authentic Sicilian spaghetti recipe is found below.